Ed94/MonoManagers/README.md

 Work In Progress: An engine skeleton for 2D game with 3D mechanics.

 (What do you mean by skeleton?)
-The code needs to be tied together in your own game as you see fit.
+The code needs to be tied together in a game as the user sees fit.
 This just has a great amount of the managament strutures and other things done off the bat when wanting to make a game similar to the one this was intended for.
 Eventually I plan to make this into a extension for monogame.

 I'm currently working on  game as both a long term hobby with buissness prospects and to learn C#.
 I'm using monogame to aid in the process and it has been great.